AliceO2Group/analysis-framework/hyperloop.md

 ## <a name="joinanalysis"></a> Creating or joining an analysis

-The Analyses to which a user belongs to, is defined through a <a href="https://alice.its.cern.ch/jira/secure/Dashboard.jspa" target="_blank">JIRA</a> ticket.
+The Analyses to which a user belongs to, is defined through a <a href="https://alice.its.cern.ch/jira/secure/Dashboard.jspa" target="_blank">JIRA</a> ticket by a team leader.
+In the JIRA page, create an issue by clicking on the button `Create`, and fill the information with the following parameters:

+* In _Project_ select your PWG.
+Or if you need to create an analysis for [service wagons](#servicewagons) select _O2 Hyperloop Service Wagons (OHSW)_.
+* In _Summary_ write the name of your _Analysis_.
+* In _Run 3 analysis_ choose `Yes`.
+* In _Analyzers_ select all the users that will be part of this analysis.
+All the analyzers will have writing permits to all components in the analysis.
+* (Optional) In _Description_ give a brief description of the analysis.
+The rest of the parameters are not relevant for the Hyperloop train system.

+After all the parameters have been set, click on `Create` and your _Analysis_ will be available in the _My Analyses_ and _All Analyses_ page.

 <img src="images/comparisonwithjira.png" width="90%">

 ## Adding and configuring a wagon to an analysis